Embargo Act of 1807: Background

-British impressment of sailors from American merchantmen humiliated the United States, showing it unable to protect its ships and sailors.
-The Royal Navy's impressment of American seamen increased sharply after 1803, causing bitter anger in the U.S. On June 21, 1807, the American warship USS Chesapeake was boarded on the high seas off the coast of Norfolk, Virginia by the British warship HMS Leopard.
-The Chesapeake had been carrying four deserters from the Royal Navy, three of them American and one British.
-The four deserters, who had been issued American papers, were removed from the Chesapeake and taken to Halifax, Nova Scotia, where the lone Briton was hanged.
-The three Americans were initially sentenced to 500 lashes.
-American diplomatic pressure led Britain to return them with no punishment.
-But an outraged American public demanded action, and President Jefferson ordered all British warships out of U.S. waters.
+The Royal Navy began impressing alleged deserters from American merchantmen.
+This was seen by the American public as a humiliation and led to an uptick in anti-British sentiment in the US.
+The number of sailors impressed from American ships increased sharply after 1803 in response to the outbreak of the Napoleonic Wars.
+On June 21, 1807, the USS Chesapeake was boarded on the high seas off the coast of Norfolk, Virginia by HMS Leopard.
+Chesapeake had been carrying four deserters from the Royal Navy, three of them American and one British.
+The four deserters, who had been issued American papers, were removed from Chesapeake and taken to Halifax, Nova Scotia, where the lone Briton was hanged.
+The three Americans were initially sentenced to 500 lashes, though American diplomatic pressure led Britain to return them with no punishment.
+An outraged American public demanded action, and President Jefferson ordered all British warships out of U.S. waters.

 Initial legislation

 Passed on December 22, 1807, the Act did the following: